shubhgaur37/UCD-Autumn-Modern-Regression-Analysis/README.md

 - **Files**:
   - `Assignment 2 MRA.pdf`: Assignment questions.
-  - `Crime.csv`: Dataset used for the analysis in Question 3.
+  - `Crime.csv`: Dataset used for the analysis in the assignment.
-  - `football.csv`: Dataset used for the analysis in Question 4.
+  - `football.csv`: Dataset used for the analysis in the assignment.
-  - `bikesharing.csv`: Dataset used for the analysis in Question 5.
+  - `bikesharing.csv`: Dataset used for the analysis in the assignment.
   - `Solution.html`: Solution hosted on GitHub Pages.
   - `Solution.qmd`: Quarto Markdown file with the solutions.